2023 Solar Incentives Guide for Oakdale, MN - Tax Credits & Rebates

 If I already have solar panels, can I still claim incentives?

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with a representative from the company that installed your system, or any local Oakdale solar installer, can help you understand what incentives you can apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Talking to the company that installed your solar system, or any local Oakdale solar installer, can help you understand what incentives you can apply for.

-Solar energy is a renewable energy source — by switching where you get your energy, you help lessen the strain on our planet's resources.
-A solar system can also lower the CO2 emissions from your home by 450 pounds a year, or roughly 9,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you help lessen the strain on our planet's resources.
+Solar panels can also lower the CO2 emissions from your home by 450 pounds annually, or roughly 9,000 pounds over 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.